kristen-lee-120/wokingwithdata/README.md

   height="600"
   frameborder="0"
 ></iframe>
 The **observed statistic** of **-0.021** is indicated by the two dashed vertical lines on the graph since we performed a two-tailed test.
-Since the p-value that we found (0.0) is < 0.01, we reject the null hypothesis.
+Since the p-value that we found (0.0) is < 0.01, we **reject the null hypothesis**.
 Looking at the graph, we can see that the observed statistic is very far from the distribution of simulated test statistics.
 One plausible explanation for this finding could be that people might dislike recipes that take longer, as that means more work.
 We can see the graph of the line of best fit in red below.

 <iframe
   src="https://kristen-lee-120.github.io/wokingwithdata/assets/hyp-test-plot.html"